2018 UC San Diego La Jolla Campus LRDP

 Public Scoping

-The public scoping period is intended to offer an early opportunity for the campus community, neighbors, interested individuals, organizations and agencies to comment on the scope of the CEQA analysis.
-In compliance with time limits mandated by State law, the scoping period is anticipated to extend from February 29, 2024 to March 29, 2024.
+The public scoping period offered an early opportunity for the campus community, neighbors, interested individuals, organizations and agencies to comment on the scope of the CEQA analysis.
+In compliance with time limits mandated by State law, the scoping period extended from February 29, 2024 to March 29, 2024.

 Subsequent Draft EIR

 Comments received during the public scoping period will be considered during preparation of the Subsequent Draft EIR.
-Once the Subsequent Draft EIR is completed, a 45-day public review period will take place; this is expected to occur late summer 2024 and will be advertised, similar to the scoping period, with the addition of interested individuals who provided email addresses during the Scoping Period.
+Once the Subsequent Draft EIR is completed, a 45-day public review period will take place; this is expected to occur early 2025 and will be advertised, similar to the scoping period, with the addition of interested individuals who provided email addresses during the Scoping Period.
 Draft documents available for review will be posted here.
+Email env-review@ucsd.edu with your name and email address to receive a notification when the Subsequent Draft EIR becomes available for public review and when the Draft EIR hearing is scheduled.

 Frequent Asked Questions